hussainahmad1995/memento-ns3-for-NTT/README.md

     $ waf --run "trafficgen --PrintHelp"

+Note: I have not tested this workflow myself for the NTT dataset generation, so I would advise the second method below.

 ### Native Docker (Preferred method)

 Use the `./docker-run.sh` script to run the simulations in a ns-3 environment.